Abstract

 Chadwick’s summoning of the body into the topographical scene of militaristic defence reflects the transfer of this discourse between political and biological visions of the immune system.
 Sturken writes of the scientific discourse of immunology at the time as a science of ‘new frontiers’ (1997: 238), in which bodily interiors lose their fluidity and take on a static, defensive quality.
 In the 1970s, an economic preference for observability, recordability and predictability fuelled an increasingly detailed conceptualisation of the immune system in terms of a sophisticated internal network (see Federici, 2019: 187).
 Danish immunologist Niels Jerne, for instance, pioneered an understanding of the immune system less as a mere recognition of foreign material, than a dynamic of recognition and response within the self (see Jerne, 1974).
 Thus we hear of the immune system as a ‘home’ military organisation, boasting military-grade systems of transmission and decryption, always in the interest of protecting bodily sovereignty.
 Not only is the system internal, it is self-generated and self-sufficient (Sturken, 1997: 225).

-The scene of …most commonly pictured in stylized scientific illustrations that render it as a spherical shape with pronged exterior and coils (of RNA) at its center, a cartoonish symbol that often resembles a nuclear bomb.
+Into media characterisations of the immune system as a ‘high-tech war machine’ comes the extra-terrestrial image… …most commonly pictured in stylized scientific illustrations that render it as a spherical shape with pronged exterior and coils (of RNA) at its center, a cartoonish symbol that often resembles a nuclear bomb.
 In these images the virus looks huge and lethal, as if it would explode if it dropped on one of its prongs, which tend to resemble detonators.
 The coils in the centre of the image have prompted some critics to describe it as a ‘grenade’ that would explode if the coil were pulled (1997: 240).

 No such hallucinated grenade appears in Chadwick’s landscapes, which seem to beg similar questions to those that Donna Haraway poses of scientific photography’s horizonless, gutless landscapes of the body’s insides.
 Comparing such images of the immune system to scenes of outer space, Haraway asks, ‘in which direction is there an invasion?
 From space to earth?
 From outside to inside?
 Are boundaries defended symmetrically?’
 (1991: 28).
 As she notes, expansionist medical discourse not only harbours an obsession with contagion, but in a ‘stunning reversal’, posits the colonised as the invader (1991: 28).
 Yet Chadwick’s images, rather than restoring any ‘authentic’ account of this relation, seem to dissolve the very categories in question – if there is no clear invasion, how to define the different actors on the scene?
 If the virus, as Chadwick suggests, is mere information, ‘which enters the body, affects the cells and changes them’ (n.d.
 A: 5), what kind of entry (if not invasion), what kind of change (if not damage), might it be possible to envisage?
 What manner of human response?